The choreographer Uwe Scholz

 Even when Scholz's subtle humor comes into play and the weight of meaning is reduced to nothing with a wink...

-Uwe Scholz was in demand worldwide as a choreographer and created ballets for the Vienna State Opera, La Scala in Milan, repeatedly for the Stuttgart Ballet, for Les Ballets de Monte Carlo, as well as for Jiri Kylián's Nederlands Dans Theater, for Jerusalem, Stockholm, and Toronto.
-Scholz's choreographic signature made a name for itself on many international stages (including New York, Paris, Moscow, Rio de Janeiro, Madrid, Florence, Tokyo, Berlin, and Munich).
+As a choreographer, Uwe Scholz was in demand worldwide and created ballets for the Vienna State Opera, La Scala in Milan, the Stuttgart Ballet, Les Ballets de Monte Carlo, Jiri Kylián's Nederlands Dans Theater, Jerusalem, Stockholm and Toronto, among others.
+Scholz's choreographic signature has made a name for itself on many international stages (including New York, Paris, Moscow, Rio de Janeiro, Madrid, Rome, Florence, Tokyo, Berlin and Munich).

 For his achievements as a choreographer, Uwe Scholz was awarded the »Ommagio Alla Danza« prize by the »Espressione Europa« organization in Venice in 1987 and was awarded the Cross of Merit of the Federal Republic of Germany by the then Federal President Roman Herzog in 1996.
 For his choreography »Die Große Messe« (The Great Mass), which he premiered with the Leipzig Ballet in February 1998, he received the Bavarian State Government's Theater Prize for Dance in 1998.
 He was awarded the German Dance Prize in Essen in 1999.